 A highly reflected trend in mass consumption: “Our customers are fond of Valentine’s Day, they order girly boxes of chocolate, with red and pink colors full or heart-shaped decorations.
 It must be bright and visible.
 We do sell it less in France but amazingly well in China.
 We simply follow market trends.”

 Tip 3.
 E-commerce platforms are great channels to sell your chocolates in China

 A breeze to export products to China?
 An experienced businessman would not swear it.
-Comptoir du Cacao is currently only present at Shanghai Trade Shows because of the complexity to move in China, as material transportation has a significant cost and the products getting quarantined beforehand.
+Comptoir du Cacao is currently only present at Shanghai Trade Shows because of the complexity to move in China, as material transportation has a significant cost, and the products get quarantined beforehand.

 E-commerce is very well-developed in China.
 As the digital economy takes shape, more and more people and businesses around the world are going online.
 The number of internet users in China reached around 804.5 million in 2018, leading to the explosive growth of the Chinese e-commerce market, which is currently a global leader.